880 Walkers Line, Burlington, ON, L7N 2G2

 2. Prairie Creek Provincial Recreation Area – Alberta

-The Gun Mountain Loop Trail in Ontario is a short 3 mile trail close to Madawaska Valley.
+The Gun Mountain Loop Trail in Ontario is a short 3-mile trail close to Madawaska Valley.
 It includes a moderate challenge with lots of obstacles and some great views.
-It is a shared access area with hikers and mountain bikers, but like the other trails in the list, there is plenty of room for everyone.
+It is a shared access area with hikers and mountain bikers, but like the other trails on the list, there is plenty of room for everyone.

-Canada is blessed with hundreds of places to off road, but these I think are five highlights.
-Do you have any you would suggest?
-Tell us about them below!
+Canada is blessed with hundreds of places to off-road, but these I think are five highlights.

 Categories: Car News